Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> 10th Dragoons

-On July 1 1751, when a Royal warrant reorganised the British cavalry, the regiment was designated as the "10th Regiment of Dragoons".
-It consisted of 2 squadrons.
+On July 1, 1751, when a Royal warrant reorganised the British cavalry, the regiment was designated as the "10th Regiment of Dragoons".
+It consisted of two squadrons.

 On December 25, 1755, a company of light dragoons under Captain Robert Atkinson was added to the regiment.
 These light dragoons had brass helmets.

 During the Seven Years' War, the regiment was under the command of:

 Service during the War

 On April 6, 1759, Lieutenant-Colonel William Augustus Pitt succeeded to Whitley as commanding officer of the regiment.
 In June, the regiment was part of the main Allied army under the command of Duke Ferdinand of Brunswick.
 On August 1, it was present at the Battle of Minden, where it was deployed in the second line of the right hand column under Lord George Sackville.
 This cavalry corps did not take part in the battle despite several orders requesting its intervention.
 Lord Sackville was later court-martialed and lost his command.
 In November, the regiment went into cantonments in the villages near the river Lahn.